ErikBjare/KnowTree/README.md

 Also found [Learnodoro](learnodoro.com) ([The creators Twitter](https://twitter.com/learnodoro)).
 Not entirely sure what the angle is but seems like he is planning some kind of progress system as well.

 **Update 5:** Just re-discovered https://openbadges.org/, seems like a good project that left a lot of the interesting parts untouched (no focus on personal tracking of progress, just on verifiable progress).

+**Update 6:** I've been meaning to write an update for quite a while now.
+First of all I discovered Mek Karpeles project [Skillsera](https://github.com/Skillsera) so I reached out to him.
+He reminded me of the existence of [Metacademy](metacademy.org) which I've completely forgotten about.
+Mek also invited me to a Slack for the [ArchiveLab](https://experiments.archivelab.org/) at the Internet Archive.
+Apparently people there have a shared interest in this kind of stuff.

+**Update 7:** [@hajak](https://twitter.com/hajak) found [@wynlim](https://www.patreon.com/wynlim) and linked to me.
+She's working on a ["self-directed learning network"](https://medium.com/the-experimental-year/designing-a-self-directed-learning-network-v0-3-8a8a990d0bfe), really cool stuff.

 # Implementation